AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 ## Tools and Materials
 You have several tools and materials at your disposal to complete the lab.
 This includes but is not necessarily limited to:
 - Particle Photon w/ Breadboard + USB
 - MATLAB
+- Computer
 - Flexible Tubing
 - Large PVC Tube
-- Pressure Transducers
+- Pressure Transducer
 - Electrical doodads of various types
 - Graduated Cylinders
-- Mass Scale
 - Hand-pumping-ball
-- Computer
 - Fresh Princeton water
+- Ruler (optional)
 - [Code](https://github.com/mkfu/MAE224/tree/master/Lab%201%20Shells)  * * *

 ##Build a manometer